-An Orlando vacation is a bucket list trip for many families.
-And while visiting the theme parks is usually at the top of most families’ lists, it doesn’t have to be the only memorable part of your time in the Sunshine State.
+One of the best family vacation sports in the U.S., an Orlando vacation is a bucket list trip for many families.
+And while visiting the theme parks is usually at the top of most family vacation ideas wishlists, it doesn’t have to be the only memorable part of your time in the Sunshine State.
 A day on the water is super easy to plan and just a few miles from Disney and Universal.
 There’s a lot to do in some of the smaller Orlando neighborhoods, too.

 1. Boggy Creek Airboat Adventure

 No Orlando vacation is complete without getting a good look at the area’s unique biodiversity and wildlife.
 For families, one of the best ways to do that is on an airboat ride at the mouth of the Florida Everglades.
 Each of the Boggy Creek Airboat Adventures will take your family on a high-speed ride through the rivers and creeks around Orlando to see gators, birds, fish, and more.
 It might even be more memorable than the rides at Disney.

 If a relaxing day on the water is more your speed, you won’t want to miss the Winter Park Scenic Boat Tour on your Olando vacation.
 The boat tour launches from historic Winter Park, about 30 minutes away from the theme parks, and the tours offer excellent lakeside views of the homes of the rich and famous.
 Be sure to stop by the nearby Buttermilk Bakery for breakfast or lunch to-go and eat before or after your scenic boat tour.